The purpose of this article is to explain the options under the DCA Wrangler Decline Parameters menu.

 - Ties the updated forecast to the most recent data (changing Qi and start date)

-- Adjusts effective decline to handle latest data
+- Adjusts effective decline to handle the latest data

 - Does not change b-factor

 If the change in data is too great (5%), the engine will honor the previous forecast decline rather than the data.

 |Years||Number of years the decline algorithm will forecast past the last date of production.|

 |Anchor||Determines if the decline to be run will be anchored on previous results if they exist in the project.
 To Anchor, previous results must be saved as Official (using Save) to the Petro.ai Engine and then pulled back into the DCA Wrangler via the Sync Button.|

 |Minimum Production History Data Points||Set a minimum production history data points.|

 Example: If the minimum is set to 3, any wells that have less than 3 production data points, the screen below will show.

 When creating and comparing type wells, it is important to normalize the production data against a common differing property associated with the well or its location.
 DCA Wrangler can normalize by linearly scaling individual well history based on a normalization column and value.